twist-jenkins/Sample_Tracker/deployment/HandDeployment.md

-20. Assuming you've installed the web app at /opt/app/sample_movement_tracker, make these config file changes. cd /opt/app/sample_movement_tracker/operations_configs/supervisord/supervisord.d change nginx.conf to look like this:
+20. Assuming you've installed the web app at /opt/app/sample_movement_tracker, make these config file changes.

+cd /opt/app/sample_movement_tracker/operations_configs/supervisord/supervisord.d

+20.a.
+Change nginx.conf to look like this:

 [program:nginx]
-command = /usr/sbin/nginx -c /var/www/twist_external_website/operations_configs/nginx/nginx.conf
+command = /opt/app/sample_movement_tracker/operations_configs/nginx/nginx.conf
 user = root
 autostart = true
 stdout_logfile=/var/log/nginx.log
 redirect_stderr=true

-change uwsgi.conf to look like this:
+20.b.
+Change uwsgi.conf to look like this:

 [program:uwsgi]

 ;
 ; THIS CAUSES uWSGI TO LISTEN ON AN HTTP PORT RATHER THAN A LOCAL SOCKET.
 IT MIGHT BE SLOWER THAN THE WAY ; BELOW.
-BUT THE ADVANTAGE IS YOU CAN ACCESS THE WEBSITE AS YOU DO DEV BY GOING DIRECTLY TO http://localhost:9090 THUS ; BYPASSING "nginx". command = /bin/uwsgi --http :9090 -w app:app -H /www/var/twist_external_website/venv --master --processes 4 --threads 2
+BUT THE ADVANTAGE IS YOU CAN ACCESS THE WEBSITE AS YOU DO DEV BY GOING DIRECTLY TO http://localhost:9090 THUS ; BYPASSING "nginx". command = /bin/uwsgi --http :9090 -w app:app -H /opt/app/sample_movement_tracker/venv --master --processes 4 --threads 2